 Kohunlich and Dzibanché are located in between Xpujil (Campeche state) and Bacalar/Chetumal (Quintana Roo state), about an hour drive from either.

-No public transport goes to these ruins, so you’ll either need to hire a private driver, take a group tour or drive yourself.
+No public transport goes to these ruins, so you’ll either need to rent a car, hire a private driver, or take a group tour.

 In my case, I was staying in Xpujil before heading to Bacalar.
 And as the managers of my guest house, Hotel Chaac Calakmul, also run a travel agency, I inquired about arranging a private driver who could take me to the ruins and then drop me off in Bacalar.